kkkayle/kkkayle.github.io/contents/blog.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/SHL2VmnfYo4?si=m1N4YEdkYAVPs50D" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </p>

 This public panel features academic researchers, startup employees, and pharmaceutical industry professionals.
-Notably, Virginia stated that their company possesses a large amount of patient data and mentioned: *"we've dealt that mainly in the cardiovascular space and we're able to validate our first Target that way,"* as well as: *"using our own tools but some of them are language based especially we use that for unstructured data so meaning you know data part of the electronic health record that are you know doctor's notes for example so we are able to extract information from those unstructured data using machine learning."* This indicates that the industry has already begun utilizing LLMs as tools in drug development and has successfully validated a drug target using such methods, which shows strong proof of the great promise of LLMs in anticancer drug discovery (Gulf Coast Consortia - Research, 2024).
+Notably, Virginia stated that their company possesses a large amount of patient data and mentioned: *"we've dealt that mainly in the cardiovascular space and we're able to validate our first Target that way,"(Gulf Coast Consortia - Research, 2024, 0:50)* as well as: *"using our own tools but some of them are language based especially we use that for unstructured data so meaning you know data part of the electronic health record that are you know doctor's notes for example so we are able to extract information from those unstructured data using machine learning."(Gulf Coast Consortia - Research, 2024, 8:41)* This indicates that the industry has already begun utilizing LLMs as tools in drug development and has successfully validated a drug target using such methods, which shows strong proof of the great promise of LLMs in anticancer drug discovery (Gulf Coast Consortia - Research, 2024).

 The video also discusses the opportunity to use LLMs to establish new treatment models, such as revealing drug repurposing opportunities and guiding clinical trial design.
 However, it stresses the need for ethical safeguards, the need for practitioners to consider data privacy, and the bigger community implications this technology may bring (Gulf Coast Consortia - Research, 2024).